-Applications are submitted to the medical school through AMCAS, please select the MD/PhD option in the AMCAS application.
+Applications are submitted to the medical college through AMCAS.
+Please select the MD/PhD option in the AMCAS application.
 After the verified application is received, Drexel University College of Medicine will send the secondary application.
 If the MD/PhD option was not initially selected in the AMCAS application, applicants may indicate their interest in the program by selecting the MD/PhD option in the secondary application.

-Both options place the application in a separate review group, specific for the MD/PhD dual degree program.
+Both options place the application in a separate review group specific to the MD/PhD dual degree program.
 Please ensure that at least one of the recommendation letters is from an individual who is able to assess the applicant's research capabilities and potential.